 Middle Eastern Shop Owners Steal Winning Lottery Tickets

-It would appear that there is growing epidemic of dishonest shop owners who steal the lottery winnings from their patrons in the United States.
+It would appear that there is a growing epidemic of dishonest shop owners who steal the lottery winnings from their patrons in the United States.
 Within the past few years, there have been a growing number of cases where patrons have reported shady dealings to the authorities when it comes time to cash in their lottery tickets.
 There is a commonality with these cases.
 The majority of the shop owners guilty of this scam is a Middle Eastern descent.

 In November 2013, a 34-year-old man in Hempstead, New York went into a convenience store and handed over a winning lottery ticket.
 The son of the shop owner scanned the man’s ticket and the message “File claim: jackpot winner – please return original ticket to the customer along with a claim receipt,” appeared.
 This meant that the man had won a million dollars!

-Instead of giving the man the ticket and a claim receipt, he told he gentleman he only won $1,000, to which he paid out in cash.
+Instead of giving the man the ticket and a claim receipt, he told the gentleman he only won $1,000, to which he paid out in cash.
 The man left the store, oblivious to what happened.
-The next day rolls around and he becomes suspicious.
+The next day rolls around, and he becomes suspicious.
 So he goes back to the store and confronts the clerk.

 Supposedly, the clerk told him he would pay the man $10,000 as long as he didn’t involve the police.
 Not only did the son lie, but the store’s owner (the clerk’s father) insisted that the winnings were just for $10,000.
 This made the man even more suspicious, and he did what any normal person would do and called the cops.
 Both men were arrested for grand larceny.